yeswanth08/log-api/README.md

 ### 1. Prerequisites

-Ensure you have the following installed:
+Ensure you have Docker and Docker Compose installed.

-- Node.js
-- npm
-- Bash shell
-- Docker
-- Docker Compose

-⚡ **Note:** Node.js is mandatory locally to run `startup.sh` and setup dependencies smoothly.
+⚡ **Note:** You **do not need Node.js** installed locally to run the project as everything runs in Docker containers.

 ---